stanley-1/tp/docs/UserGuide.md

 ### View in-app guidance: `help COMMAND` <a name="help_command"></a>

-This command displays concise instructions for users to learn the given `COMMAND`'s function.
+This command displays concise instructions within the app for you to learn the given `COMMAND`'s function.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**